MorpheusAIs/SmartContracts/README.md

 npm run coverage
 ```

-> You need to set the `INFURA_KEY` environment variable to run the coverage.
+> You need to set the `INFURA_KEY` and `PRIVATE_KEY` environment variables to run the coverage.

 ## Deployment

-Before deploying, you need to create an `.env` file following the example of `.env.example`.

-Next, you need to fill out config file `deploy/data/config.json` (yoy may choose another file name, based on the network).
+You need to fill out config file `deploy/data/config.json` (yoy may choose another file name, based on the network).
 The example of the config file is already provided.
 Make sure to fill out all the fields, specifically the `payoutStart` field.

 Next, call script located in `deploy/deploy-all.sh` with the following arguments: